 If you need to revoke a permission, the structure is almost identical to granting it:

 Just as you can delete databases with

-DROP USER ‘demo’@‘localhost’;
+- DROP USER 'username'@'localhost';

 - mysql -u sammy -p